 Paul Gravett studied piano in Saskatchewan and Manitoba, receiving a degree in piano performance from the University of Manitoba, and later worked as a free-lance accompanist and vocal coach in Toronto.
-The desire for a stable income eventually took over and Paul shifted careers to artists’ management.
-After another move and shift in career, Paul became a facility manager and concert presenter, first at ArtSpring on Salt Spring Island and then at Kay Meek Centre in West Vancouver.
+The desire for a stable income eventually took over and Paul shifted career to artists’ management and representation.
+After another move and shift in career, Paul became a facility manager and concert presenter first at ArtSpring on Salt Spring Island and then later at Kay Meek Centre in West Vancouver.
 Before setting out as an independent consultant and interim manager, Paul was Executive Director for the Vancouver Recital Society.
 Paul was honoured to receive two awards in 2008: the Business Citizen of the Year Award by the West Vancouver Chamber of Commerce, and the Unity in Diversity award from the West Vancouver Bahá'í community.
 In addition to President for CAPACOA, Paul is also chair for the Alliance for Arts and Culture.

 Owner and Proprietor